remidinishanth/distributed_systems/design_patterns/strategy_pattern.md

 ![image](https://user-images.githubusercontent.com/19663316/172451061-a2b167ff-900f-4d61-865f-61f085f102ec.png)

 **Drawbacks:**
+* Joe realized that inheritance probably wasn’t the answer, because he just got a memo that says that the executives now want to update the product every six months (in ways they haven’t yet decided on).
+Joe knows the spec will keep changing and he’ll be forced to look at and possibly override `fly()` and `quack()` for every new Duck subclass that’s ever added to the program... forever
 * Everytime a new duck is added, you will be forced to look at and possibly override `fly()` and `quack()`.
 * So is there a cleaner way of having only some of the duck types fly or quack?